All About Ground Reference and Chassis Ground in Electronics Design

 Analog and Digital Ground

-Analog and digital grounds are two different issues from earth and chassis grounding.
+Analog and digital grounds are two different issues from earth and chassis ground connections.
 Typically on the PCB, you can have a chassis ground connection as described above and the connection to the earth ground for safety.
 Meanwhile, you should have a ground plane on the PCB that supports both analog and digital return paths; you should not have physically separated ground nets.
 These physically separated ground can create strong radiated emissions when overlapped in the stackup, particularly at parallel plate waveguide frequencies.
 Instead, do everything over a single ground reference in your PCB

 To learn more about these points around analog and digital ground, read this article on star grounding as it explains the major reasons you shouldn't use physically separated ground planes.